amd/HPCTrainingDock/README.md

 ./bare_system/main_install.sh --rocm-version <rocm-version>
 ```

 The above command will execute the `main_install.sh` script on your system that will proceed with the installation for you.
 Note that you need to be able to run `sudo` on your system for things to work.
+To visualize all the input flags that can be provided to the script, run: `./bare_system/main_setup.sh --help`.
 The `main_install.sh` script calls a series of other scripts to install the software (these are given several runtime flags that are not reported here for simplicity):

 ```bash
  // install linux software such as cmake and system compilers